So you found out that your partner is expecting twins? When will she start showing? When will you start to notice that baby bump?

 If your partner has had babies before, we may be able to compare and contrast how this pregnancy is going versus the first time that you had children.

-If mom has already started show, leave a comment below with how far along in the pregnancy she was before you started to notice that physical change.
+When did you start showing with twins?
+If mom has already started to show, leave a comment below with how far along in the pregnancy she was before you started to notice that physical change.